AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        X := X + 1;
     end Incr;

-Another construct introduced for GNATprove is the :ada:`Contract_Cases` aspect.
-It allows to specify the behavior of a subprogram with a disjunction of cases.
-Each element of a contract-cases is in fact a small contract made of a guard, which may only reference subprogram's inputs and is evaluated before the call, and of a consequence.
-At each call of the subprogram, there must be one and only one case for which the guard evaluates to :ada:`True`.
-The consequence of this case is the one that should hold on exit.
+The :ada:`Contract_Cases` aspect is another construct introduced for GNATprove, but which also acts as an assertion during execution.
+It allows you to specify the behavior of a subprogram using a disjunction of cases.
+Each element of a :ada:`Contract-Cases` aspect is a *guard*, which is evaluated before the call and may only reference the subprogram's inputs, and a *consequence*.
+At each call of the subprogram, one and only one guard is permitted to evaluate to :ada:`True`.
+The consequence of that case is a contract that's required to be satisfied when the subprogram returns.

 .. code:: ada spark-report-all